The China Series · Market Intelligence Suite

 The China Multiplier

 China became the world's largest games market in 2025.
-For well-localized premium PC titles on Steam, the Chinese audience is now the dominant share, and the cost of ignoring it has a name: Forza Motorsport, launched without a single Chinese car, now a cancelled franchise.
-What ignoring the market cost.
+For premium PC titles on Steam, the Chinese audience is now the dominant share — and the cost of ignoring it has a name.

 Open Part I